The Daikon Invariant Detector Developer Manual

 7.2 Distribution setup instructions

-Get a fresh copy of your Bash shell (e.g., log out and log back in), then run the following (adjust environment variables as necessary):
+Get a fresh copy of your Bash shell (e.g., log out and log back in), then run the following bash commands.
+Note that your system may no longer have JDK 8 installed at /usr/lib/jvm-1.8.0.
+If you do not have a local copy, one can be found at /homes/gws/markro/jdk1.8.0_351.
+In any case, adjust environment variables below as necessary.

 export DAIKONDIR=$inv/daikon